microsoft/picologging/README.md

 # picologging

-**INTERNAL NOTE** This project is about 40% complete, do not deploy yet.
+**Status** This project is an early-alpha.
+There are some incomplete features (see Issues)

-Picologging is a high-performance logging library for Python. picologging is 10-20x faster than the `logging` module in the standard library.
+Picologging is a high-performance logging library for Python. picologging is 4-10x faster than the `logging` module in the standard library.

 Picologging is designed to be used as a _drop-in_ replacement for applications which already use logging, and supports the same API as the `logging` module.